Getting help from a credit counsellor

 Carefully review your status reports or monthly statements.
 Make sure the agency is paying your creditors on time.
 This will avoid any late fees or negative entries on your credit report.

-You can also monitor your progress, by reviewing your credit report.
+You can also monitor your progress by reviewing your credit report.
 It includes information on whether you're making regular payments.

-Order a copy of your credit report.
+Learn how to get a copy of your credit report.

-Compare your options
+Comparing your options

 Everyone’s situation is different.
 Before making a decision, talk with different sources to see how they can help with your situation.
-This could include:

 To help you decide on the best option for your situation, you may want to ask the following questions: